Letters by author Harper Lee to be sold at auction

-NEW YORK (Reuters) - An archive of six typewritten letters by “To Kill a Mockingbird” author Harper Lee could sell for up to $250,000 when it goes under the hammer this month, Christie’s auction house said on Tuesday.
+NEW YORK, June 2 (Reuters) - An archive of six typewritten letters by “To Kill a Mockingbird” author Harper Lee could sell for up to $250,000 when it goes under the hammer this month, Christie’s auction house said on Tuesday.

 The letters were undated or written between 1956 and 1961 to Lee’s friend, New York architect Harold Caufield.
 They will be auctioned on June 12 in New York.